CAR ACCIDENT IN BORROWED CAR, OWNER AND DRIVER RESPONSIBLE – MN INJURY LAWYER

 OWNER OF CAR RESPONSIBLE FOR ACCIDENT

 In many cases, it is hard for the car owner to prove there was not permission.
 Often, it is a family member or friend who uses the car and gets in an accident.
 Permission may be found from all surrounding facts and circumstances.
 For example, discussions relating to use of vehicle, purpose for using vehicle, and relationship between vehicle’s owner and driver.
-The strongest evidence of implied permission is a series of prior uses without express permission.
+The strongest evidence of implied permission is a prior uses without express permission.
 Implied consent may also be inferred from a familial relationship between the driver and vehicle owner.
 We also look at the relationship between the owner and the person who gave the driver permission to use the car.

 Our car accident lawyers have successfully handled several cases where there was a question about whether the owner of the vehicle gave permission to the driver.